Who is Eligible for Benefits and Services?

 Individuals must provide acceptable documentation of one of the statuses determined by the Office of Refugee Resettlement to be eligible for MORA benefits and services.
 You may be eligible for services if you meet one of the following conditions:

-- Admitted to the U.S. as a refugee under Section 207 of the Immigration and Nationality Act (INA)
+- Individuals admitted or paroled into the U.S. as refugees under Section 207 of the Immigration and Nationality Act (INA)

-- An Amerasian from Vietnam admitted to the US pursuant to Section 584 of the Foreign Operations, Export Financing, and Related Appropriations Act, 1988
+- Certain Amerasians from Vietnam admitted to the US pursuant to Section 584 of the Foreign Operations, Export Financing, and Related Appropriations Act, 1988

-- A victim of a severe form of trafficking certified by the U.S. Administration for Children and Families (ACF)
+- Victims of a severe form of trafficking certified by the U.S. Administration for Children and Families (ACF)

-- An Iraqi or Afghan Special Immigrant Visa (SIV) holder
+- Iraqi or Afghan Special Immigrant Visa (SIV) holders

-- A lawful permanent resident who previously held one of the above statuses
+- Lawful permanent residents who previously held one of the above statuses

 Clients are subject to additional eligibility requirements for certain programs, such as income, length of time in the U.S., age, or household composition.
 Most MORA programs are limited to clients who have held an eligible immigration status for 5 years or less, per the Code of Federal Regulations (CFR) Title 45, Section 400.150.